 Making these use to intimidate me somewhat, asking myself how in the world could I get the pastry around the apple where it doesn’t look like a total disaster???

 But then I thought, hey I’d sacrifice it not looking 100% perfect but as long as it tasted great, I was totally okay with that.
 So, I decided to go for it and give it a shot.

 I remember when I first had this dessert.
-We were up in TN visiting family and a chef came to our families house to cook us dinner (it was part of a family Christmas gift).
+We were up in TN visiting family and a chef came to our family’s house to cook us dinner (it was part of a family Christmas gift).
 This was the dessert that was served and boy, I totally fell in love with these.
 I wondered, why haven’t I had this before!
 Chef made the most incredible Apple Dumplings!